 When the new Ford GT press launch was over I had almost everything I needed to understand the GT’s capabilities and purpose.
 I say “almost” because there was an additional dimension to the GT’s engineering brilliance I had yet to explore, but I didn’t know this at the time…

 Sure, I’d driven it on the street pretty aggressively, and I’d driven it on the track even more aggressively.
 But it was my first experience in Ford’s half-million dollar supercar on a track I’d never driven.
 To say I left plenty of reserve in my approach as I piloted the new Ford GT in both locations is an understatement.

 That said, even with my reserved approach it was obvious the new Ford GT was exactly what Ford intended from the first cad-cam design exercise — a barely-street-legal race car.
 The carbon-fiber construction, the hyper-advanced suspension design, the purposeful control layout and tight cabin dimensions all pointed in the same direction — performance first, comfort/coddling second.

-I noted the above in the two stories I produced on the new Ford GT.
-In both my Forbes and Autotrader write-ups I called out the uncompromised nature of this Blue Oval-badged hypercar.
+I noted the above in the story I produced on the new Ford GT.
+In my Autotrader write-up I called out the uncompromised nature of this Blue Oval-badged hypercar.
 Nothing like it had ever come out of Ford before.
 Well, actually, the original Ford GT40 was quite similar in philosophy.
 That car was also engineered as an undiluted race car, and with the relaxed homologation rules of the 1960s Ford made less than 20 street-oriented GT40s without a second glance from race officials.

 Everything from storage space to exhaust noise was less road-oriented in the new GT.
 As long as the anxiously-waiting buyer pool understood that everything would be okay.